 Exception types define periods of time when agents are engaged in non-work activities, such as training or meetings.
 Each site configures its own set of exception types based on its business requirements.
-You can configure exceptions to be considered during Meeting Planner use, to be convertible to a day off, and so on.
+You can configure exceptions to be considered when the Meeting Planner is in use, to be convertible to a day off, and so on.
 You can assign agents to multiple partial-day exceptions if the exceptions do not overlap.